-The registers used for reading the fan control type are:
+The registers used for writing the fan control type are:

-SF_ControlType_BN IR42EF ControlType BN IR43

-They must be set on these screens.
+- SF_ControlType_BN IR42EF ControlType BN IR43 - They can also be set on these screens.

 In order to use this feature, the settings must be set in this screen, located in the General Settings near the other BMS settings.
 The user must set the corresponding fan to "YES."